-Jaguar XK XKR Convertible
+Jaguar XK XKR CONVERTIBLE

-About this Jaguar XK XKR Convertible First registered May 1998 (R Reg) we sold this car to its last owner (who has acquired several cars from us over time) at the end of 2004 with 65,000 miles recorded.
-Presented in Sherwood Green Micatallic with Dark Green Hood and Oatmeal Leather.
-Judging by demand this is now the most sought after colour combination on this model.
-Equipment includes: Supersport Suspension with CATS Adaptive Damping, 18 Inch Alloys, Headlamp Powerwash, CD Autochanger, Cruise Control, Powerfold Mirrors, Electrically Adjustable Seats.
-The Service History is fantastic with seven Jaguar Main Dealer stamps recorded annually from 1998 to 2004.
-Subsequently we have serviced this car exclusively for our customer recording ten further stamps in the service record.
-In August 2012 with 86,000 miles recorded we carried out a full upgrade of the timing chains and tensioners to 4.2 Litre specification, plus new Supercharger belts and gearbox oil change.
-We are delighted to offer this car for sale once again and followers of the marque will be aware of how scarce reasonably priced XKR Convertibles have become, so we advise early expressions of interest.
+About this Jaguar XK XKR CONVERTIBLE First registered July 2005 (05 Reg) this Final Edition and rare White Badge XKR Convertible is presented in superb Copper Black and Ivory Leather with Elm Veneers.
+The White Badge cars, as they are now tagged, enjoyed many features as standard that were previously chargeable options on this model, this superb example is equipped as follows: 20 Inch Perseus Alloys, Cross Drilled Brembo Brakes with Red Calipers, Powerfold Electrochromic Mirrors, Reverse Park Control, CATS Adaptive Damping, Headlamp Powerwash, Xenon Headlights, Heated Front Windscreen, Aluminium Pedals, CD Autochanger, Bluetooth, Cruise Control, Electrically Adjustable Drivers and Front Passenger Seats with Heating and Driver Memory.
+We have established that this car was first supplied as a Jaguar Management Vehicle and then sold by Stratstone Manchester who attended to its maintenance in 2006, 2007 and 2008.
+Subsequently it was sold by Guy Salmon in 2009, (who it appears registered the car for a cherished transfer) to the last owner who had the car serviced by them in 2010 and then by Lookers Jaguar London at 62,500 miles in 2011.
+We will give this car a 120 Point Jaguar Pre-Deliv

-jaguar xk xkr convertible green alloy-wheels cruise-control leather supercharge british r v8 2-plus-2
+jaguar xk xkr convertible black alloy-wheels bluetooth cruise-control heated-windscreen leather xenon hands-free british r v8 2-plus-2

 Codmore Hill Garage, Stane Street